grosshaus-dev/alone/do.md

 - [ ] Beached wales/dolphins, etc. (Isak)
     - [ ] Can use blubber to make oil.
 (Isak)
 - [ ] Swim system from recordings.
 (Isak)
-    - [ ] Headbobbing while swimming.
+    - [x] Headbobbing while swimming.
-    - [ ] Breath, loose breath underwater.
+    - [x] Breath, loose breath underwater.
     - [x] Post-process volume when under water.
+    - [x] Water temperature.
-    - [ ] Water temperature.
+    - [ ] Lose stamina while swimming, drown if out of stamina and in water.
-- [ ] Core temperature with negative effects when too high or low.
+- [x] Core temperature with negative effects when too high or low.

 ### Change